mono/website/docs/tools+libraries/libraries/Mono.Cairo/index.md

 -   Don't try to keep `Graphics` across multiple expose events, this will not work due to double-buffering
 -   Don't try to use Cairo in threads other than the main (Gdk) thread.
 -   If you need to draw sharp (crisp) 1 pixel lines, add 0.5 to the coordinates.
 This is related to how the anti-aliasing works.
 Normally a 1px line is drawn "between" two pixels, which means that two points get 1/2 of the color value (blur)
 -   Don't assume Cairo is the ultimate answer to every drawing need.
-Raw [Gdk](/index.php?title=Gdk&action=edit&redlink=1 "Gdk (page does not exist)") pixbuf blitting is still much faster than Cairo drawing and [Pango](/index.php?title=Pango&action=edit&redlink=1 "Pango (page does not exist)") is a better choice if you need to perform advanced text rendering (wrapping, ellipsizing, etc.) Gdk and Pango routines can be used along with Cairo without any special tricks.
+Raw Gdk pixbuf blitting is still much faster than Cairo drawing and Pango is a better choice if you need to perform advanced text rendering (wrapping, ellipsizing, etc.) Gdk and Pango routines can be used along with Cairo without any special tricks.
 -   Color (and Alpha) values are expressed in a 0-1 range not 0-255 range.
 -   Don't forget to manually dispose the `Graphics` and the target `Surface` at the end of the expose event.
 Automatic garbage collecting is not yet 100% working in Cairo.